kuzzleio/documentation-old/src/sdk-reference/security/create-user.md

 $kuid = 'myUser';
 $userDefinition = [
     'content' => [
-      // A "profile" field is required to bind a user to an existing profile 'profileIds' => ['admin'],
+      // A "profileIds" field is required to bind a user to existing profiles 'profileIds' => ['admin'],
       // You can also set custom fields to your user 'firstname' => 'John',
       'lastname' => 'Doe'
     ],
     'credentials' => [
+      // Authentication strategy to use
       'local' => [
+        // The necessary information to provide vary,
-        // The "local" authentication strategy requires a password 'password' => 'secretPassword',
+        // depending on the chosen authentication strategy 'password' => 'secret password',
-        'lastLoggedIn' => 1494411803
+        'username' => 'jdoe'
       ]
     ]
   ];